Derby College

 Derby College is a further education provider with sites located within Derbyshire (Derby and South East Derbyshire – Ilkeston, Morley).
 It delivers training in workplace locations across England.

-The College is a member of the Collab Group of high-performing further-education institutions.
+Derby College Group is a member of the Collab Group of high-performing further-education institutions.

 History

 The Derby College of Higher Education split from Derby College of Further Education (FE) during the 1960s.
 Derby FE was primarily targeted at part-time students from engineering companies such as Rolls-Royce and British Rail.
 This provision continued through to the 1980s until a major restructuring of industry and the apprenticeship system.
 The FE colleges then took on different types of students and evolved into new areas.

 In 1989 Derbyshire County Council was responsible for education, and formed two tertiary colleges, Wilmorton and Mackworth to serve different parts of the city.

 Mackworth Campus

 It was opened on the site of the former Parkfields Cedars Grammar School, which moved there in 1969.
 It became a comprehensive school, then became Mackworth College in 1989.
 In 1997 there were plans to merge with the University of Derby, but these stalled in 1998.

-The building has a 1969 glass-tile mural by the artist Alan Boyson, but this is now hidden behind a partition wall.
+The building has a 1969 glass-tile mural by the artist Alan Boyson.